jjustinyyang/tnt-ai-assistant/README.md

 5. Create a new Pull Request.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Contact
-For any inquiries or issues, please reach out to [your email] or create an issue in the GitHub repository.
+For any inquiries or issues, please reach out to Tag-N-Trac or [justin.yang@tagntrac.com] or create an issue in the GitHub repository.